-A Celebration of Swans is Yukon’s premier birding festival featuring thousands of migrating Trumpeter Swans.
+A Celebration of Swans is Yukon’s premier birding festival featuring thousands of migrating Trumpeter Swans and other birds.
 You can take part in events across southern Yukon in spring and visit the Swan Haven Interpretive Centre.

 Visit the Swan Haven Interpretive Centre